By Jenny Burke, September 1, 2020

 Additional in-the-moment teaching by us involved prompting and reinforcing.
 Prompting was often in the form of what I call an indirect “thinking prompt.”
 If I could get away with it when Danny was upset, I would say things like, “What do you think you need right now?” or “You are having a strong feeling about the thunderstorm.
 What did Dr. Martin say you can do when you have a strong feeling?”
 Reinforcing essentially meant “catching,” or making a big deal, whenever he engaged in a positive coping behavior, like this: “Wow, I am so proud of you!
 I can tell you are feeling very disappointed you can’t go to the Science Center today, but you are coping with your disappointment!
 High-five!”

 In-the-moment teaching also came in the form of holding off on giving help or even sneaky “sabotage” to force our kiddo to grapple with a problem.
 This piece nicely explains sabotage to promote communication and has great ideas.
-Here is the MooBoo Resources handout on using waiting as a strategy to encourage coping, communication, problem-solving, and independence.
+Here is a resource from our Tips & Topics content on using waiting as a strategy to encourage coping, communication, problem-solving, and independence.

 Remember, coping with a problem, change, disappointment, a sensory challenge, or any strong feeling involves: self-awareness, choice-making, problem-solving, and communication.
 All of which require a person TO THINK!